Private client charging information

 Payments to third parties (disbursements)

-- probate court fees £300 plus £1.50 per sealed copy (correct as at May 2024)
+- Probate court fee £300 plus £1.50 per sealed copy (correct at July 2025)

-- bankruptcy search - £2 per search
+- UK Bankruptcy search - £2 per search

-- HM Land Registry copy title deeds - £3 for each property or title
+- HM Land Registry copy title deeds - £7 for each property or title

-- statutory advertisements (to protect Personal Representatives from unexpected claims) – from £300 but actual cost depends upon the cost of placing a Legal Notice in the local paper
+- Statutory advertisements (to protect Personal Representatives from unexpected claims) – from £300 but actual cost depends upon the cost of placing a Legal Notice in the local paper

-- asset searches – typically between £150 to £300
+- Missing asset searches – typically between £150 to £300

 Selling a property